ZiyadALharbi/Z/README.md

 # Z

-Z is a small TypeScript coding-agent runtime built on Bun.
+Z is a small TypeScript agent runtime built on Bun.
 It provides an interactive terminal agent that streams model output, executes tool calls, keeps conversation state, and talks to OpenRouter through the OpenAI-compatible chat completions API.